VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/installation.md

 This configures:
 - `.gitattributes` for notebook handling
 - `.gitignore` for Python projects
-- Custom diff driver using nbutils
+- Custom diff driver using nbctl
-- Custom merge driver using nbutils
+- Custom merge driver using nbctl

 ---